JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-11-26-postgres-nosql-1.md

 GRANT ALL ON ALL TABLES IN SCHEMA postgres_no_sql TO john;
 GRANT ALL ON ALL FUNCTIONS IN SCHEMA postgres_no_sql TO john;

-# let' s create a schema in which our no_sql tables will live
+# let' s create a schema in which our sql tables will live
 # and give access to our user
 CREATE SCHEMA postgres_sql;
 GRANT ALL ON ALL TABLES IN SCHEMA postgres_sql TO john;